aschey/terminput/README.md

 ## Backends

-The following backends are currently supported:
+The following backends are currently supported.
+All backends are disabled by default and each can be enabled with a feature flag of the same name.

 - [`crossterm`](https://crates.io/crates/crossterm)
 - [`termion`](https://crates.io/crates/termion)